The business loan interest rate should be your primary consideration when choosing a financial institution to get funds for your business.

 Another great way to see how much the loans will cost is to use a business loan calculator.

-You could use our Business Loan Calculator to find the actual cost of each of the loans you’re considering.
+You could use our Business Loan Calculator to find the actual cost of each loan you’re considering.

 Other Loan Fees To Consider